-The form of descant sung today, a soprano countermelody above a congregational hymn tune, emerged and grew rapidly following the introduction of the 1906 English Hymnal, which some consider Ralph Vaughan Williams' magnum opus (he might not agree).
-The volume's majestic arrangements of obscure and forgotten tunes curated by Vaughan Williams invited such treatment, as if merely adding an 'amen' to the end paid insufficient homage to this new standard of composition.
+The form of descant sung today, a soprano countermelody above a congregational hymn tune, emerged and grew rapidly following the introduction of the 1906 English Hymnal, which some consider the music editor's (Ralph Vaughan Williams) magnum opus (hemight not agree).
+The volume's majestic arrangements include obscure and forgotten tunes curated by Vaughan Williams, along with familiar tunes improved by his harmonizations, and a few original tunes.
+These arrangements invited such treatment, as merely adding a desultory, plagal 'amen' seemed insufficient homage to this new standard of composition.

-As you might expect, however, the practice and use of the descant had an earlier form, as the term itself implies: descant - 'against the song,' from dis-, a Latin cognate implying opposition, and from cantus, 'song;' a word that lives today as the word chant.
-In its early practice, it was often extemporized, and frequently sung in a different style or rhythm.
-It was often melismatic, hence the alternate name of the soprano voice, treble.
+As you might expect, however, the practice and use of the descant had an earlier form, as the term itself implies: descant - 'against the song,' from dis-, a Latin cognate implying opposition, and cantus, 'song;' a word that lives today as the words such as chant and cantata.
+In its early practice, it was often extemporized, and frequently sung in a different style or rhythm, the high voice at triple tempo, hence the alternate name of the soprano voice, treble.

 Image: boy singers from Cantoria, a series of reliefs featuring young singers and musicians, Lucca della Robbia, Florence, 14thC.

 An eight-verse arrangement with instrumetation to match "O God beyond all praising," designed for use when your observance may be part of a memorial or requiem.

 A newish arrangement - an ordination hymn with text revised for 21st century use and sensibilities.

 This extended version inlcudes harmonizations from Charles Villiers Stanford original hymn suite.